MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

 **1.1.2 Entry criteria defined**
-  - smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)
+  - access to the testing tools is granted
+  - the testing team has undergone the proper training
+  - the business specifications have been acknowledged
-  - testing environment is up and running
+  - we have a testing environment up and running

 **1.1.3 Exit criteria defined**